imperial-qore/line-solver/jar/README.md

 You can browse the JAR class hierarchy at [this page](https://line-solver.sourceforge.net/javadoc/index.html).

 ## Documentation
-Download the Java/Kotlin version of the [manual](https://sourceforge.net/p/line-solver/code/ci/master/tree/doc/LINE-java.pdf?format=raw).
+Download the Java/Kotlin version of the [manual](https://line-solver.sourceforge.net/doc/LINE-java.pdf).

-## Version

-This version is an alpha release with support for basic models with open and closed classes.
-MVA, Fluid, MAM, NC, SSA, and JMT solvers are mostly functional.